108+ Earth Day Celebrations in Los Angeles

 303 Culver Blvd., Playa del Rey, CA 90293

-Friends of Ballona Wetlands invite families to get involved throughout Earth Month.
-During the month of April there are several special activities planned including habitat restoration, a saltwater marsh tour, creek cleanup, birding opportunities, and more.
+There are many ways for families to get involved and support Friends of Ballona Wetlands throughout Earth Month.
+During the month of April several special activities are planned including habitat restoration, a saltwater marsh tour, a freshwater marsh tour, birding activities, and more.
 And if you can’t make it in person, donating funds is always appreciated.
 (In fact, when you donate $25 or more during April, a native plant or tree will be planted in your name and you will receive a personalized picture.)
 Details are available online.

 Eco Challenge